 Where does the wood for the McNeil Station come from?

-Seventy five percent of the wood that is used at McNeil comes from logging residue and cull material created when harvesting higher value wood products.
+Ninety-five percent of the wood that is used at McNeil comes from logging residue and cull material created when harvesting higher value wood products.
 This material is chipped at the harvest site and delivered in trailer trucks to the plant or to a railcar loading facility in Swanton, VT.
 McNeil receives at least 75 percent of its wood fuel by rail.
 A small portion of the logging residue component arrives in an unprocessed form that can be stored and chipped when needed.

 The remaining portion of McNeil Station’s wood fuel requirements are met through purchases of lumber-making byproducts such as bark and shavings or clean urban wood waste.
 Waste wood that is free of contaminants makes a fine fuel and reduces the volume of material buried in landfills.

-The Biomass Energy Resource Center and the State of Vermont recently estimated the amount of currently unused annual growth of low grade wood in Vermont at 900,000 tons per year.
+The Biomass Energy Resource Center and the State of Vermont recently estimated the amount of currently unused annual growth of low grade wood in Vermont at about 900,000 tons per year.
 This is enough material to fuel two additional facilities the size of McNeil and does not take into consideration additional material available from surrounding states within an economical hauling distance.

 What does a wood chip harvest look like?